gabrielodom/pathwayPCA/README.md

 This is correct.
 We do not need the user to supply the `setsize` object.
 We can request a list of the gene pathways and a vector of the pathway names (if more detail is necessary than the list names -- GOXXXXXX vs "Kegg glycolosis etc pathway").
 If the `TERMS` element of the pathway list is `NULL`, then we will copy the list names to the `TERMS` entry.
 Further, we will calculate the number of genes in each pathway at the outset of analysis, and store this number as a (named?) vector element of the pathway list called `setsize`.

-TO DO: the above.
+TO DO: ~~the above.
 Also, finish the documentation in the `Omics*_class` and `create_Omics*` function files.
-They currently have no information on the restrictions of the `pathwaySet` object.
+They currently have no information on the restrictions of the `pathwaySet` object.~~ DONE: also, I've added hyperlinks between all the S4 classes documentation and the creation functions for the S4 objects.
+Also, I've removed the `setsize` element from the `colonGenesets_ls` list.
+All of the documentation is updated to reflect the fact that the `setsize` element of the pathway set list is calculated at object generation.